Does this test have other names?

 Alanine transaminase, or ALT

-Your healthcare provider may also order a test to check the levels of liver proteins
+You may also need a test to check the levels of liver proteins like albumin.

 What do my test results mean?